FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/reviews/team1_review.md

 Version demonstrated: Not yet updated

-Feedback by the costumer: None (not demonstrated to the customer)
+Feedback by the customer: None (not demonstrated to the customer)

 ## Sprint 3